ehmiiz/ehmiizblog/content/blog/PS_Fast_Password_retrieving.md

 It's an awesome module that I highly recommend for any KeePass & PowerShell user.
 I will use [SecretManagement](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.secretmanagement/?view=ps-modules) to enable the KeePass module and use it's vault capabilities.

 This will save me tons of time and I trust the sources that the modules originate from, to deliver secure and tested code.
 Much more then I trust myself to think of all security aspects of a something that would replace the modules already offered.
+Another great benefit of having PowerShell as a gateway to your password manager is that you don't need to install the vendors application at all, this is a big plus if you're (like I am) a fan of minimalism.

 Next part of the code would be to install the modules:
 I set a condition to check if both modules are already present.
 If not, I try to install them.